joelsancheznunez/resume/___notes.md

 - Creating and building scalable designs for HCM and Immigration reports
 - Using tools and learning new technologies to make my daily work easier, faster and more efficient
 - The mindset of a lifelong learner and constant development perspective in everything I do
+- Analyze, organize and manipulate data from several teams in order to connect and build detailed spreadsheets and dashboards
+- Build detailed dashboards for immigration, recruitment and HR teams

 TIPS FOR JOB INTERVIEW